civiform/docs/docs/contributor-guide/developer-guide/releasing.md

 ### 1. Find the most recent commit that is passing CI for all staging environments:

 Find the commit SNAPSHOT id from one of the following, and extract the SHA from it.
-The SHA is the middle item in the SNAPSHOT-sha-hash ID
+The SHA is the middle item in the SNAPSHOT-sha-hash ID.
+For example for `SNAPSHOT-fa971bb-1666156765` ID the commit SHA is `fa971bb`.

 NOTE: If the last successful snapshot for ALL environments is not the most recent one, contact a Seattle software engineer to request that they deploy the release candidate to their staging environment.